nicholasf/ectypes.js/README.md

 In the above, if the first argument to a strategy call is an object, any values it contains will be used to override the generated ones.
 If it's a function then it's assumed to be the conventional Node.js callback function(err, result).

-It is up to you, when writing the strategy, what behaviours you want to support.
+It is up to you, when writing the strategy, which behaviours you want to support.

 ## Writing Strategies